zhihou7/HOI-CL/README.md

     ./misc/download_training_data.sh
     ```

-   Due to the limitation of space in my google drive, Additional files for ATL are provided in OneDrive.
+   Due to the limitation of space in my google drive, Additional files for ATL are provided in CloudStor.

 ## VCL